Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 Problem statement

 Across the industry, the digital engineering process is becoming more complex.
-Systems of systems are changing and updating in different stages of the mission lifecycle.
+Systems of systems are changing and updating in different stages of the mission life cycle.
 In this series, you will address these challenges by creating a fully connected digital thread with a common mission environment at the core.
 You will design and test a new satellite constellation for persistent, stereo coverage of hypersonic vehicles across the world.
 You will address this topic in stages: satellite constellations, hypersonic flight, EOIR sensors, communications links, and triggering events and systems.
-The vision is to integrate the mission environment and operational objectives into the digital thread early and throughout the entire product lifecycle.
+The vision is to integrate the mission environment and operational objectives into the digital thread early and throughout the entire product life cycle.
 Through digital mission engineering, you are now capable of quickly evaluating the overall mission impact of the smallest change to any component.
 This session will advance to the detailed engineering phases where you will demonstrate how to incorporate higher-fidelity, third-party models of sensors and vehicle heat signatures into the mission model and understand the respective analytical results.

 Solution